gianlumong/FeniCSx-exercises/README.md

 - `6.Linear_elasticity.ipynb` – Linear elasticity problem
 - `7.Poiseulle_flow.ipynb` – Poiseuille flow
 - `8.Flow_past_cylinder.ipynb` – Flow past a cylinder
+- 'Robin_Neuman_Dirichelet.ipynb' - The see how to apply at the sime time both Dirichelet and Neumann BC

 ## License